deanriverson/flutter_bactrack/README.md

 Check the API documentation for details on which status updates can be emitted in response to each of the plugin's method calls.

-> Note: It is possible to receive a `BACtrackState.disconnected` status at any time after you have
+> :warning: Note: It is possible to receive a `BACtrackState.disconnected` status at any time after you have
 > received a `BACtrackState.connected` status.

 ## Future Work